Frequently Asked Questions

 How can I help?

 Upgrade to premium to keep us alive!
 If you’re part of an advocacy group or know an activist, please ask them to organize campaigns with us!
-You can also volunteer to program (Python, NodeJS, AWS, Terraform, Docker, Postgres, and iOS especially), write articles, submit letters to the editor, or we are open to your suggestions.
-Please hop in our Discord and we’ll get you going.
+You can also volunteer to program (Python, NodeJS, AWS, Terraform, Docker, Postgres, and iOS especially), write articles, or we are open to your suggestions.
+Please hop in our Discord and introduce yourself to get started.

 Can I deduct my contribution?